BasWilson/go-htmx-tailwind-typescript/README.md

 ## Todo
 - [ ] Add a production build step
 - [ ] Add a production Dockerfile
-- [ ] Split frontend and backend hot reload from each other
+- [ ] Improve hot reloading
+- [ ] Write documentation how to use static wrapping
+- [ ] Write documentation how to deploy to edge workers